hed-standard/hed-specification/docs/source/03_HED_formats.md

 | *Weight/3 lbs* | *Data-property/Data-value/Physical-value/Weight/3 lbs*<br/> *Data-value/Physical-value/Weight/3 lbs*<br/> *Physical-value/Weight/3 lbs* | *Property/Data-property/Data-value/Physical-value/Weight/3 lbs* |
 ````

-HED tools are available to map between shortened tags and long form as needed.
+HED tools are available to map between shortened and long forms as needed.

 ### 3.2.3.
+Tag case-sensitivity

+Although by convention tag terms start with a capital letter with the remainder being lower case,
+tag processing is case-insensitive.
+Validators and other tools must treat tags containing the same characters,
+but different variations in capitalization as equivalent.

+The only exception to the case-insensitive processing rule is that the correct case of units
+should be preserved, both during schema processing and during annotation processing.
+This rule is required because SI distinguishes units that have different case.

+### 3.2.4.
 Tags that take values

 A HED tag that takes a value corresponds to a schema node whose unique child is a `#` leaf node.
-The actual schema `takesValue` attribute appears on the `#` placeholder rather than the tag itself.
+The actual schema `takesValue` attribute appears on the `#` placeholder
+rather than on the tag itself.

 These tags may appear with or without a value.
 When used with a value, the tag term is followed by a slash,
 followed by a value and possibly a blank, followed by units.